Cotswold Holiday July 2009 - page 2

 |

-Avon to tour the five Shakespeare Houses!
-So we headed first to
+the five Shakespeare Houses!
+So we headed first to Anne

-Anne Hathaway's Cottage just on the edge of Stratford at
+Hathaway's Cottage just on the edge of Stratford at Shottery.

-Shottery.
-It was here that William Shakespeare's wife-to-be lived.
+This was the house that William Shakespeare's wife-to-be lived.

 |